What’s inside:

 In short, Snap&Go delivers instant, accurate supply utilization records during surgery, without the need for any additional activity.

-Image recognition, machine learning and AI technology allows clinicians to capture and document the usage of all reportable, billable medical supplies and implants in surgery by simply taking a photo of the item’s packaging or label.
+Camera vision, machine learning, and AI technology allow clinicians to capture and document the usage of all reportable, billable medical supplies and implants in surgery by simply taking a photo of the item’s packaging or label.

 Once the nurse has taken a ‘snap’ of the product, that’s the end of their supply documentation activity.
 The system automatically: